 Overview

-The Educating All Learners Alliance (EALA) by InnovateEDU is excited to launch our 2023 New Champions Fund opportunity on April 3rd, 2023.
+The Educating All Learners Alliance is excited to launch our 2025 New Champions Fund opportunity!
+Applications will be open from April 1st to April 30th, 2025.

 Eligibility Criteria